UK's Johnson demotes foreign secretary in Cabinet shake-up

-LONDON (AP) — British Prime Minister Boris Johnson has demoted his top diplomat and fired the education minister in a Cabinet reshuffle, as he attempted to move on from a series of political missteps and U-turns.
+LONDON (AP) — British Prime Minister Boris Johnson demoted his top diplomat and fired his education minister in a major government shakeup Wednesday, as he tried to move on from a series of political missteps and revive his promise to “level up” prosperity across the U.K.

-Johnson’s office said Wednesday the prime minister would appoint “a strong and united team to build back better from the pandemic.”

-In the biggest move in the reshuffle, Johnson demoted Foreign Secretary Dominic Raab, who has faced criticism over the past month for delaying his return from a holiday in Greece as the Taliban took over Afghanistan.
+In the biggest move, Johnson demoted Foreign Secretary Dominic Raab, who has faced criticism for delaying his return from a holiday in Greece as the Taliban took over Afghanistan last month.

-Raab, who will be replaced by International Trade Secretary Liz Truss, has been appointed Justice Secretary, but with the added title of Deputy Prime Minister.
-It's unclear what new powers the title gives Raab as it does not have any formal constitutional role.

-Education Secretary Gavin Williamson was the first to confirm he had been fired.
-He tweeted that it had been “a privilege to serve” in the job and “I look forward to continuing to support the prime minster and the government.”
-There was no immediate word on his replacement.
+Raab was appointed justice secretary with the added title of deputy prime minister.
+Despite the grand title, that is a demotion — the deputy has no formal constitutional role.

+There were no other changes to the top four jobs, with Rishi Sunak remaining Treasury chief and Priti Patel staying as Home Secretary.

-Williamson has been under fire for his performance during the pandemic, which has seen long periods of school closures, sudden policy shifts and the cancelation of major exams to get into university two years in a row.
+Among the next rank of Cabinet posts, Johnson fired Education Secretary Gavin Williamson, who has been criticized for his performance during the pandemic, which has seen long periods of school closures, sudden policy shifts and the cancelation of major exams to get into university two years in a row.

-Last week Williamson said he had made a “genuine mistake” by mixing up two Black athletes, soccer star Marcus Rashford and rugby player Maro Itoje, who both campaign for more government help for poor children.
-Williamson told a newspaper he held a Zoom meeting with Rashford; in fact it was Itoje.

-Rishi Sunak remains Treasury chief while Priti Patel stays in post as interior minister.
+Williamson was replaced by Nadhim Zahawi, who has served as vaccines minister, responsible for inoculating the country against coronavirus.

+Michael Gove, a longtime ally and sometime rival of Johnson, was appointed Secretary of State for Housing, Communities and Local Government.
+The department is key to Johnson's aim of “leveling up” the U.K., spreading prosperity beyond the wealthy south that is the traditional Conservative heartland.
+That promise helped Johnson win a big election victory in 2019 by winning votes in Labour Party-dominated parts of the north of England.

-Opponents of Johnson's Conservative government say that lack of depth has shown as the U.K. confronted the aftershocks of its departure from the EU along with the public health crisis and economic blows dealt by the coronavirus pandemic.
+Opponents of Johnson's Conservative government say that lack of depth has shown as the U.K. confronted the aftershocks of its departure from the EU along with the public health crisis of the coronavirus pandemic and its resulting economic blows.
 Britain has recorded more than 134,000 COVID-19 deaths, the highest toll in Europe after Russia.

+Johnson’s office said the prime minister’s changes on Wednesday would lead to “a strong and united team to build back better from the pandemic.”

 Credit: Alberto Pezzali